Need help? Report fraud on 0800 110 929

 6. Monitor your bank balance

-Keep a close eye on your bank balance and report any suspicious transactions immediately.
+Keep an eye on your account and report any suspicious transactions immediately.

 7. Verify social media sellers